PyDataAmsterdam/amsterdam.pydata.org/pages/cfp.md

 ## Is the proposal selection process double-blind?

-No. It is double-open, meaning reviewers will be able to see your name on your proposal(s) and you will be able to see theirs.
+No, proposal selection will be double-open.
+This means reviewers will be able to see your name on your proposal(s) and you will be able to see theirs.

 ## Do you have any tips on how to prepare the proposal?